 Notes back to customer

 We will be moving the documented risk of High or Moderate to the Care Plan Needs List and mark it as ADDRESS ON CARE PLAN.
 The Low (Marked as DEFER) will also be pulled into the Care Plan Needs List.
 Each dimension is a ‘Domain’ on the Needs list.

+With the frequency of the review of this document, how does the care plan know previous needs have been resolved, “Address on Care Plan” so that we don’t keep re-doing the needs?
+We have some that need a review every 14 days.
+Would this be solved by adding a check box “Need to Update Care Plan” to each dimension on the final review tab, the initial document would push the needs, and the check boxes would be grayed out,, then any review document would be manually pushed by checking the check box.
+See screenshot below:

+This also needs a signature piece, with LMHT co-signature as needed.
+Include and display the date it was signed with who signed,

+Add Level 3.3 to the dimensions.

+The document needs to have an effective date, the Date signed and who signed it displayed.

 Valley would like the ability to write a goal on a low risk Dimension level as well, but not required.
 How would you get a low level needs to the Care plan?
 It is required for medium and high risk.
 ANSWER: Number one will address this question.
 The user will be able to then add to the existing description or write a new goal.

+Rules

+When a user selects a radio button then the level in the drop down is automatically selected.

+The Final Determination Placement level is the level that is pulled to the Care Plan.

+If a dimension has a documented risk of High or Moderate then that pulls to the Care Plan Needs List.
+Each dimension is a ‘Domain’ on the Needs list.

+A new ASAMs will pull data from the previous ASAM which is no older than 6 months.

+Users can view ASAM documents by clicking on the Documents banner and filtering just on the ASAM document.